 - sponging down the tank to remove further sludge; and then

 - once done, refill the tank with cold water.

 When removing the sludge, try not to disturb the water too much as it could end up making its way down the overflow pipe.

 Your central heating system might also benefit from a powerflush to clear out any sludge, debris or rust that's blocking the water from flowing properly.

-To turn the mains water supply off, you’ll need to find the inside stop tap which is normally found under the kitchen sink, in the garage or in a downstairs toilet or bathroom.
-Once you’ve found it, turn it off and then run the cold water taps around your home to completely drain the system.
+To turn the mains water supply off, you'll need to find the inside stop tap.
+It’s normally found under the kitchen sink, in the garage or in a downstairs toilet or bathroom.
+Once you've found it, turn it off and then run the cold water taps around your home to completely drain the system.

 When it comes to replacing your existing boiler, you might want to consider switching to a sealed system and remove the risk of header tank overflow altogether.

 Unlike open vented systems, sealed systems don't have a header tank in the loft, instead, they have an expansion vessel that's often fitted into the boiler itself.
 While an open vented heating system can only work with regular boilers, sealed systems can work with combi, system and regular boilers.